 - The Board of Directors that, with the support of the Group Risk Committee, establishes and oversees the risk appetite and general risk tolerance of the Company.
-The Board of Directors also approves the main risk management strategies and policies. - The Executive Committee, that implements the risk management system and links together the risk appetite, strategy and determination of the company objective.
+The Board of Directors also approves the main risk management strategies and policies. - The Executive Committee that implements the risk management system and links together the risk appetite, strategy and definition of the company goal.
 In its decision-making process, the Executive Committee takes into account the information reported in the context of the risk management system.
-The executive committees of the Company and Argenta Assuranties are integrated, with the same CEO, CFO, CRO, CCO and CIDO.
-This unity of management highlights the importance of a commercial, risk and financial strategy that is harmonised group-wide, with an emphasis on the long-term relationship with both customers and self-employed branch managers. - The Group Risk Committee and the activity-related Risk Committees in which the discussion, follow-up and management of the various risks take place. - Risk-conscious employees who act as the first line of defence for risk management. - The risk management function that accompanies and controls the first line in terms of risk management and advice on risks.
-The risk management function forms the second line of defence, and Internal Audit the third line of defence.
+The executive committees of the Company, Argenta Assuranties and Argenta Spaarbank are integrated, with a number of members in common: the Chief Executive Officer (CEO), Chief Financial Officer (CFO) and Chief Risk Officer (CRO).
+The Chief Operating Officer (COO), Chief Commercial Officer (CCO) and Chief Information and Digital Officer (CIDO) work for both Argenta Spaarbank and Argenta Assuranties.
+This unity of management highlights the importance of a commercial, risk and financial strategy that is harmonised group-wide, with an emphasis on the long-term relationship with both customers and self-employed branch managers. - The Group Risk Committee and the activity-related Risk Committees in which the discussion, follow-up and management of the various risks take place. - Risk-conscious employees who act as the first line of defence for risk management. - The risk management function that accompanies and controls the first line in terms of risk management and advises on risks.
+The risk management function forms the second line of defence and Internal Audit the third line of defence.